biomassives/scdhub_vuepress/src/solutions-database/sustainable-community-development-concepts/environmental-protection.md

   - Environmental Protection, SCD core concepts
 ---

-## Environmental Protection in 12 notable countries: the issues they face today and tomorrow
+## 12 notable countries; the issues they face today and tomorrow

 - <b>Germany:</b> Germany is known for its strong commitment to renewable energy and efforts to reduce greenhouse gas emissions.
 The country has a goal of becoming carbon neutral by 2050 and is investing in renewable energy sources such as wind and solar power.
 However, the country also faces challenges in phasing out coal and reducing air pollution.